yaojenkuo/viz-and-modern-ds-ntu-2021/README.md

 Due to resourse constraint and limited experience, we accept limited additional registrations and the priority would be:

+1. Senior BA or MBA in the last year;
-1. Senior or graduate student in the last year;
+2. Senior or graduate student in the last year;
-2. Junior or graduate student;
+3. Junior or graduate student;
-3. Others.
+4. Others.

 We will probably rely on Python's `random` module to draw if there are too many additional registrations within higher priorities.
 Auditing is welcomed, however there will be no credits, homeworks, nor exams.

 ## Logistics

 - Contact me: <yaojenkuo@ntu.edu.tw>
-- Schedule: Friday, 09:10-12:00
+- Schedule: Friday, 14:20-17:20
-- Location: 博雅 302
+- Location: 管一 405

 ## Environments